-Trudeau to testify before Parliament on WE Charity scandal
+Trudeau defends WE Charity deal in rare testimony before Parliament

 Amid the swirling controversy, the agreement was dissolved, and the federal government said the program would be run by public servants instead.
 Canada’s independent ethics watchdog launched the probe of Trudeau.

-Then media reports and testimony revealed that the charity and its for-profit arm had paid Trudeau’s mother, Margaret, and his brother Alexandre more than $220,000 to appear and speak at its events from 2016 to 2020, and covered more than $150,000 in their expenses.
+Then media reports and testimony revealed that the charity and its for-profit arm had paid Trudeau’s mother, Margaret, and his brother Alexandre more than $220,000 to appear and speak at its events from 2016 to 2020, and covered more than $150,000 of their expenses.

-Trudeau and Morneau, whose family has its own ties to the charity, apologized for failing to recuse themselves from the cabinet discussions.
-But that wasn’t enough to tamp down the controversy.
+Trudeau and Finance Minister Bill Morneau, whose family has its own ties to the charity, apologized for failing to recuse themselves from the cabinet discussions.
+But that hasn’t been enough to tamp down the controversy.

 During Morneau’s turn in the hot seat last week, the finance minister told the committee that he had that morning cut a check to WE Charity for more than $30,000 in travel expenses incurred in 2017 when he and members of his family traveled with the organization to Kenya and Ecuador.